 On the plus side, there are lyrics here that must count as some of Harris’ strongest and most gripping ever, as he’s struggling to find firm footing after the upheavals of his divorce and Bruce leaving the band.
 There’s no doubt that The X Factor is heartfelt and well-intentioned, but there’s equally little doubt that Maiden now lack too many crucial ingredients: Songwriters, a more sophisticated guitarist, a more able singer, and a producer with the skills to capture and communicate the intentions and emotions that want to break through these walls of relative incompetence.

-This problem would not be rectified on the subsequent Blaze era album in 1998 either, the lacklustre Virtual XI.
+This problem would not be rectified on the subsequent Blaze era album in 1998 either, the catalog nadir Virtual XI.

 The X Factor is deep enough to be interesting, but not good enough to challenge other Maiden studio records to that point, except Fear Of The Dark.
 A disappointing debut for Bayley.
 And a disappointing adaptation for Iron Maiden, who continue to stumble through the 1990s.